 For years, it has been a common doubt is there any difference between Pashmina and Cashmere.
-As buying the Pashmina is an expensive affair, the customer gets a proper resolution before they make any investment.
+As owing the Pashmina is an expensive affair, the customer gets a proper resolution before they make any investment.
 While searching online, you may come up with different ideologies.
 As the material itself is so ancient that many folklores have blended with the fact.
 From colloquial language to literature, we get to know about this regal woolen accessory.

-To know whether there is any difference between the cashmere and Pashmina, you have to look back in history.
+To know whether there is any difference between cashmere and Pashmina, you have to look back in history.
 A timeline of the fabric will remove all the confusion and will give you an idea about the chronology.

 How it was started?